MIGHTYminnow/equal-height-columns/readme.txt

 1. Activate Equal Height Columns through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 1.1.2 =
+* Update version number of the main javascript file to force clearing cache.

 = 1.1.1 =
 * BUGFIX: The plugin was not working with WordPress 5.6 due a jQuery update incompatibility.